 Some characters might be more challenging to illustrate.
 For example, the wings of the bat are made from pointed oval shapes.
 They can be done using a mix of two or three basic shapes, but you can also use your creativity to end up with something slightly different.
 It's up to you!

 A few designs are also drawn with a similar posture.
 Once you can draw the dog, illustrating the cat, the dachshund, the chihuahua, the fox and even the frog should be quite easy.
 Others like the gorilla and the monkey might look similar at first, but if you look closely you will see that there are a few differences.

 It is important to draw all the features of a character without forgetting a single detail.
 The cheetah and the tiger are quite similar.
 If you don't draw the patches correctly, the result can be confusing and hard to recognize.

-Before taking a look at a few examples, let's take a minute or two to learn more about these cute cartoon animals.
+Before taking a look at a few examples, let's take a minute or two to learn more about these cute cartoon animals using a cute pig illustration.
 All characters in this series are drawn using a specific recipe that I will try to explain below ...

 1. Large circular eyes located in the middle of the head

 All animals from this collection are drawn with big beautiful eyes made from perfect circles.
 Pupils are also huge to increase the level of cuteness found in these characters.
 Notice how eyes are almost touching each other near the middle of the head.

 2. The head is made from a circle that is not quite perfect